xe1gyq/modules/documentation/EpicentroFestival2015.md

 ## Host Setup

-### Windows
+### Windows Based

-Install in your Windows host, the Standalone Driver v1.2.1, if your host is a Linux based box, then you are free to go
+Install in your Windows host, the Standalone Driver v1.2.1

 - [Intel® Edison Board Software Downloads](https://software.intel.com/en-us/iot/hardware/edison/downloads)
 - [Windows Standalone Driver 1.2.1](http://downloadmirror.intel.com/24909/eng/IntelEdisonDriverSetup1.2.1.exe)

 Once installed check in Device Manager, under **Ports (COM & LPT)** which port your Edison has been assigned with the label "Virtual USB Port"

+### Linux Based

+if your host is a Linux based box, then you are free to go

 ## Core Code Repository